ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![US Salvadorian Educational Attainment in 2015](images/salvxedu2015.png)

-run through each plot
-    - observe and report rate of growth for educ for each var
 - run through regression results and interpretations
 - questions for each experiment
     - How has educational attainment varied by gender over the years?
 Has there been growth or losses in the rates of educational attainment based on differences in gender?